bitprj/devrel/IMC_WhyReact/blog.md

 > Generally speaking, class components require more boilerplate than functional components to perform the same tasks.
 However, class components have access to an array of <a href='https://blog.bitsrc.io/react-16-lifecycle-methods-how-and-when-to-use-them-f4ad31fb2282'>lifecycle methods</a> that allow for precise control over rendering, updating, etc.

-> Until the introduction of <a href='https://reactjs.org/docs/hooks-intro.html'>hooks</a>, functional components were stateless—they COULD NOT use state, unlike class components.
-With hooks, we can use state and control lifecycle events in functional components, although it's a bit different from how it's done in class components.

 > Here's the same component as the one in Example 1, but in functional form instead.

 ```js